drakebennion/Gradeness/README.md

 1.  go to expo go's website and create an account https://expo.dev/
 2. Request Access to expo project from drakobian

+You will need to be invited to contribute to gradeness before pushing code

+1. Reach out to drakobian for invite.

 You should be able to clone the repo and simply

 ```